dhmit/urop/src/1_python_install.md

 ```
 pip install -U --user pip
 ```
-After it finishes installing, your computer should be fully setup for use with Python.
+After it finishes installing, your computer should be fully set up for use with Python.